across the world

 The first thing you should always ensure that you do every day is figure out what financial position you are in.
 After all, if you have no idea how much money you have, it will be challenging to make informed financial decisions.
 As such, you can make use of accounting software to make the task easier and also bring all your business accounts to a single hub.
 From there, you should take a few moments to check for any unusual activity and correct an error when it happens.

-You should also make sure that you record all payment information, such as note down the numbers of cheques received and the total sale invoicing done for the day.
+You should also make sure that you record all payment information, such as note down the number of cheques received and the total sale invoicing done for the day.
 Similarly, make sure that you record all bills due the moment you get them to ensure that you maintain correct records of the due balance.
 In this respect, the frequency of invoicing will depend on the volume of work and how fast your company operates.
 If your organization is large-scale, then try billing on a day-to-day basis.
 Apart from the expenses incurred and income earned, the transactions done in banks also need to be tracked down and noted.
 In case of a mismatch or error in reconciliation, one can adequately investigate to avoid any significant issue with the cash flow.
 In addition, any client expenses need to be recorded and matched to prevent any difference in the payments.

 Eden Cheng, Founder of WeInvoice